 To increase the validity of the study, face-to-face interviews were conducted with eight administrators within the selected school district.
 This same process, which is grounded in the interpretivist paradigm, was used to collect data from seven transformation coaches from the North Carolina Department of Public Instruction, which is grounded in the interpretivist paradigm (Schwandt, 2000).
 According to Sipe and Constable (1996), the interpretivist attempts to describe and understand the point of view of someone else experiencing the situation.

 Understanding the subjective meaning of action can be done in an objective manner (Schwandt, 2000).

-Appointments were scheduled with the eight administrators who implemented mClass:

-Reading 3D at their school and the seven experts from educational agencies employed by the form explaining the purpose and procedures to ensure anonymity.
+Appointments were scheduled with the eight administrators who implemented mClass: Reading 3D at their school and the seven experts from educational agencies employed by the North Carolina Department of Public Instruction.
+These selected educators received a consent form explaining the purpose and procedures to ensure anonymity.
 Additionally, the consent form included risks associated and indicated that the participants may withdraw from the study at any time.
 Once the researchers obtain consent, interviews were conducted.